Upsolver/Documentation_Old/UpSQL/TransformingData/join-data-from-several-data-sources.md

 Since Upsolver is a streaming system, all joins are applied in stream time.

-To demonstrate the concepts in this document, we will assume having the following data sources:
+To demonstrate the concepts, we will assume having the following data sources:

-_Main data source_:
+_main data source_:

 <table>
   <tr>